 Victorian conservatories have a rounded, faceted front which helps to maximise the outside views while making the interior feel a lot bigger.

-Both conservatory styles are perfect for traditional properties thanks to their classical roots.
+Both uPVC conservatory styles are perfect for traditional properties thanks to their classical roots.
 That is not to say, however, that they are solely restricted for older homes as they can easily fit in with some more contemporary properties.
 Traditional houses, though, will always be typically the best base for either an Edwardian or Victorian conservatory.